 GCSE and Equivalent (Level 2 courses)

-The subjects taken at GCSE were English Language, English Literature, Maths, Double Science, History, Geography, Art, Music, Drama, Design Technology (RM), and PE.
+The subjects taken at GCSE were English Language, English Literature, Maths, Double Science, History, Art, Music, Drama, Film Studies, Design Technology (RM), and PE.
 The GCSE equivalent exams taken were ICT (Creative iMedia Level 2).